 DT DefineGreeting

-If Then
+lf Then

-Current Hour Greeting
+Current Greeting Hour

 0-11 Good Morning

 11-17 Good Afternoon

 17-22 Good Evening

 22-24 Good Night

 As you can see, instead of keywords "Condition" and "Conclusion" we use the keywords "If" and "Then" respectively.
 While this decision table looks much simpler in comparison with the functionally identical decision table defined above, we need to make an implicit assumption that the lower and upper bounds for the intervals "0-11", "11-17", etc. are included.